An oil rig idles in the Moray Firth, Scotland ©J. Ashley Nixon

-In conversation with Dr Michael E. Webber (University of Texas at Austin) today I was reminded of some of the work he and his team are doing on the role of film in the further (better?) understanding of energy, society and the environment.
-Michael is Associate Professor in Mechanical Engineering and Deputy Director of the Energy Institute and runs research programs including looking at the interface, or stress nexus between energy and water.
+In conversation with Dr. Michael E. Webber (University of Texas at Austin) today I was reminded of some of the work he and his team are doing on the role of film in the further (better?) understanding of energy, society and the environment.
+Michael is an Associate Professor in Mechanical Engineering and Deputy Director of the Energy Institute and runs research programs including looking at the interface, or stress nexus between energy and water.
 He also likes to sit in ‘the movie chair” in his role as Executive Producer and Host of Energy at the Movies.
 One of his big passions is to “change the way you think about movies”, especially those featuring energy.

 Energy at the Movies

 On the Energy at the Movies blog site there are about fifty (and growing) films described for their relevance to energy.
 You may find it strange to see included a seemingly innocuous “kids film” like Mary Poppins (1964).
 This well-loved musical fantasy still has that young (at the time) ’60s generation singing out A Spoonful of Sugar and other infectious ditties.
 But there are some serious social points about burning coal, the London Smog and air pollution, even if they are voiced by Dick Van Dyke in a barely passable cockney accent.
 Climate change wasn’t on our radar then but it features via some references to melting ice caps in the super-villain talk within Despicable Me II, another film on the Austin list.

 Oily Soap Operas

 My own first memory of energy in film comes from television.
 Beverley Hillbillies in the 1960s and then (the original) Dallas in the ’70s, were two very popular American TV series that seemingly ran for years with narratives punching out the social and economic (not much room for the environment then) climbs and falls, the loves, joy and frustrations that come from oil resources and their attendant wealth in California and Texas.